vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 that users do not benefit from the opinionated `ActiveDirectoryIdentityProvider` config because Dex does not have an equivalent.

+## Answered Questions
+* Q: What is the format for the URL? (`issuer/some/path`?
+Something else?)
+  A: `<issuer>/login`
+* Q: Can we make it so we can reuse the existing cert, or will we need a new wildcard cert?
+  A: Since the page is hosted on the issuer, we can reuse the existing `FederationDomain` cert.

 ## Open Questions
-* What is the format for the URL? (`issuer/some/path`?
-Something else?)
-Can we make it so we can reuse the existing cert, or will we need a new wildcard cert?
-* Currently we have little validation on branding requirements.
-Is specifying the idp name enough for users to understand how to log in?
-* How many users will be blocked on using this feature until they can have a company name and logo on the login page?
+* Q: Currently we have little validation on branding requirements.
+Is specifying the IDP name enough for users to understand how to log in?
+How many users will be blocked on using this feature until they can have a company name and logo on the login page?
+  A: For our initial release, we will only specify the IDP name.
+We are open to adding further customization in response to feedback from users once the feature is released.

 ## Implementation Plan
 While this work is intended to supplement the dynamic client work, parts of it can be implemented independently.
-The pinniped cli can support a web based ui flow via a command line flag, environment variable or checking whether a tty is available.
+The pinniped cli can support a web based ui flow via a command line flag, or environment variable.
 Then once dynamic clients exist, we can add functionality to accept requests from those clients as well.